wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 WooCommerce Bulk Discount makes it possible to apply fine-grained bulk discounts to items in the shopping cart, depending on the ordered quantity and on the specific product.

-**WooCommerce 2.0.x is required.
-The plugin is not compatible with WooCommerce 2.1+**
+WooCommerce Bulk Discount is compatible with WooCommerce 2.0+ AND 2.1+.

 Let us examine some examples of usage.